Magdy-00/Magdy-portfolio/README.md

 ## Live Preview:
 You can view the live version of the portfolio [here](https://magdy-00.github.io/Magdy-portfolio/).

-Welcome to the personal portfolio of **Magdy Yasser Mahmoud Khalil**.
+Welcome to the personal portfolio of **Magdy**.
 This site showcases my skills, experience, and various projects.

 ## Features:
 - **About Me**: Introduction to my background and experience.